hapax/hapax.github.io/assets/unitary-orbits.md

 #### Orbital mechanics in higher dimensions

 A similar story holds in higher dimensions.
-Density matrices are positive and unit trace, so orbits have dimension $d$ has a canonical representative of the form
+Density matrices are positive and unit trace, so each orbit in dimension $d$ has a canonical representative of the form

 $$